 #2 Miami, Florida

 photo: Ed Webster/Flickr

 This will be my third trip to Miami in the past year, and with good reason: my best friend from living in New York relocated there right around the same time I moved to Boston!
+And if you were to view upcoming UFC events, you’d know that the next match is going to take place there, so I’m kinda excited.
 The first weekend of February I’ll be flying down there to celebrate my birthday.
 I love having someone there to show me a different side of Miami outside of the typical tourist traps – like the up-and-coming Wynwood arts district.

 #3 Dallas, Texas

 Dallas was the most affordable place to fly during the President’s Day long weekend, so off I go!
 I’m not quite sure what I’m going to do there beyond hunt down some delicious Tex-Mex food, so suggestions are welcome.

 I booked this trip due to an amazing airfare deal back in the summer, but in the aftermath of the Paris terrorist attacks, I think it’s more important than ever to travel to the city.
 Reports that their tourism is struggling make me sad, as Paris is such a beautiful city that everyone should see in their life.
 I’m personally so excited to spend a four-day weekend there at the end of February and experience Paris in winter for the first time.